fishslips/TimSeverance/docs/Academic/CS-2300/Class Logistics.md

 		- Major
 		- Hobbies and tell us a little bit about it
 		- Favorite Food
-		- Maybe a favorite book, movie, show, game, whatever
+		- Maybe a favorite book, movie, show, game, band whatever

 - Go over syllabus
 - Tips For Success